-Figure 15: Time difference between the seed hits of two correlated clusters after RF calibration.
-Cluster 1 has a given (fixed over all events) seed crystal while cluster 2 may be anywhere in ECal.
+Figure 15: Time difference between the seed hits of two correlated clusters after finding initial RF offsets.
+Cluster 1 has a given (fixed over all events) seed crystal while cluster 2 may be anywhere in the ECal.
 The left and right plots show events for two different choices of seed crystals for cluster 1.